powsybl/powsybl-core/docs/tools/loadflow.md

 # iTools loadflow command

-itools loadflow command allows you to run a [loadflow](../architecture/loadflow) on a IIDM network, imported from a case file.
+The itools loadflow command allows you to run a [loadflow](../architecture/loadflow) on a IIDM network, imported from a case file.

 ## Configuration for running loadflow command
 The parameters for the loadflow are [configured](../configuration/modules/load-flow-default-parameters.md) in the [configuration file](../configuration/configuration.md).